Date/Time: 27/11/2017 12:00 - 14:00

 The Humanitarian Studies Colloquium is a quarterly forum for scholarly discussion of methodological and thematic issues in the emergent field of humanitarian studies, taking place at PRIO.
 The Colloquium is organized in collaboration with the Humanitarianism Research Group at PRIO, and is open to invited participants.
 The disciplinary focuses of past colloquiums included history, the sociology of law, anthropology, and media.

-The disciplinary focus of this fourth colloquium will be ethics.
+The disciplinary focus of this fifth colloquium will be ethics.

-In this fourth colloquium, the ethical premises of scholarly debate on humanitarianism will be considered with the objective of clarifying the potential contribution of ethics to humanitarian studies.
+In this fifth colloquium, the ethical premises of scholarly debate on humanitarianism will be considered with the objective of clarifying the potential contribution of ethics to humanitarian studies.

 12:00 – Welcome

 12:10 – Introduction to the ethics of humanitarian action

 - Kristoffer Lidén (PRIO)

 12:20 – Presentations: Elements for a research agenda